When we start learning a language, we’re first introduced to its fundamentals: the alphabet, some basic vocabulary, and numbers.

 English numbers songs

-The following are different numbers songs that learners can use to learn how to count in English and remember all the numbers:
+The following are different numbers songs that learners can use to learn how to count in English and remember all the numbers, great for both kids and adults (hey, a catchy tune is a catchy tune!):

 Numbers songs 1-20 - Twenty Green Bottles

-You can use these songs to count up to a thousand by switching the words, for example:
+And if you want to go even further, 100, 500, even 1000?
+You can use these songs to count up and down to as many bottles as you desire by switching the words, for example:

 A thousand green bottles